Amir-Mirkazemi/weather-ETL-pipeline/README.md

 # Weather ETL Pipeline

-A lightweight, fully automated ETL pipeline that extracts live weather data, transforms it into a clean structured record, and loads it into a SQLite database — orchestrated end-to-end with GitHub Actions, with no external scheduler or server to manage.
+Automated ETL pipeline extracting live weather data hourly via GitHub Actions, with fail-loud error handling and typed SQLite storage.

 ## What it does